Fellow-Consulting-AG/docapp-docs/docs/doc2/settings/list-of-values.md

   - List of Values
 ---

+## How to access List of Values in Settings

 This feature allows you to create and store different lists or sets of related information that can be used to create a drop-down box on the validation screen.

 In order to create a list, navigate to the DOC² Dashboard → Settings as shown below.